“If you want peace, work for justice.”

 According to Pope Paul VI, justice is a sincere feeling toward the other.

-A nation with sincere feeling toward a marginalized group living within its borders will not oppress, persecute or drive them out.
-A person with sincere feeling toward another person will not steal from them, cheat them or spread rumors about them.
+A nation with a sincere feeling toward a marginalized group living within its borders will not oppress, persecute or drive them out.
+A person with a sincere feeling toward another person will not steal from them, cheat them or spread rumors about them.
 People with sincere feelings toward themselves will treat themselves with respect and kindness.

 Divine Word Missionaries work passionately to address issues related to peace and justice and to help those who are most affected by conflict.
 From our work fighting human trafficking to our work supporting migrants and refugees, we are confronting sources of conflict and attempting to bring true and lasting peace.